Second Chances (Star Trek: The Next Generation): Plot

 The Federation starship Enterprise is sent to the inhospitable planet Nervala IV to retrieve data from a Federation research base that was abandoned about eight years earlier due to the onset of a disruption field that prevented transporter use.
-Commander Riker is chosen to lead the team, having been part of the rescue team that helped evacuate the base; Riker notes that during that mission he was the last person beamed out to the Potemkin, where he was serving.
+Commander William Riker is chosen to lead the team, having been part of the rescue team that helped evacuate the base; Riker notes that during that mission he was the last person beamed out to the Potemkin, where he was serving.

 Using a break in the disruption field, the away team beams down and discovers a man who looks exactly like Riker.
-He says that he is Riker, and has been living alone on the base for eight years ever since the Potemkin was unable to transport him back aboard, under the assumption the Potemkin crew presumed him lost.
-He is a Starfleet Lieutenant, Senior Grade.
-This was Commander Riker's rank before he was promoted as a result of this mission.
+He says that he is Riker and explains he has been living alone on the base for eight years ever since the Potemkin was unable to transport him back aboard and presumed him lost.
+He is a Starfleet Lieutenant, Senior Grade, Commander Riker's rank before he was promoted as a result of this mission.

-Returning to the Enterprise, Dr. Crusher determines that this person is truly a second Riker; Chief Engineer La Forge postulates that years before, while Riker was beamed off the planet, the Potemkin had split the transporter beam to cut through the distortions, but one beam was reflected back to the base, so that Riker materialized in both places.
+Returning to the Enterprise, Dr. Beverly Crusher determines that this person is truly a second Riker.
+Chief Engineer Geordi La Forge postulates that years before, while Riker was beamed off the planet, the Potemkin had split the transporter beam to cut through the distortions, but one beam was reflected back to the base, so that Riker materialized in both places.

 Cdr.
 Riker suggests that Lt.
 Riker join them on a second attempt to recover the data.
 At the base, their personality styles conflict, and the attempt ends in failure when Lt.
 Riker refuses to follow Cdr.
 Riker's orders.
 Lt.
 Cdr.
 Data postulates that the two men are resentful towards each other due to the loss of their sense of uniqueness.
 Lt.
 Worf suggests another reason: each one sees in the other something of himself he does not like.

 While helping plan a third attempt to recover the data, Lt.
-Riker tries to learn about what he has missed, and attempts to rekindle his previous relationship with Ship's Counselor Deanna Troi.
-Troi has come to accept that her relationship with Riker is no longer a romantic one, and is initially hesitant, but then considers it a second chance.
+Riker tries to learn about what he has missed.
+He attempts to rekindle his previous relationship with Ship's Counselor Deanna Troi.
+She has come to accept that her relationship with Riker is no longer a romantic one, and is initially hesitant, but then considers it a second chance.
 They enjoy their time together; and Lt.
 Riker suggests leaving the Enterprise together for a new posting.
-Troi tells him she will have to think about it.
+Troi tells him she will consider it.

 For their third attempt, Captain Picard selects Lt.
 Riker's plan over Cdr.
 Riker's, leaving Cdr.
 Riker further upset.
-The plan to get the data is successful, but on the way out a walkway collapses, putting Lt.
+The plan to get the data is successful, but as they are exiting, a walkway collapses, placing Lt.
 Riker in mortal danger.
 Rescuing him would also put Cdr.
-Riker in peril, and Lt.
-Riker tells him not to risk it.
-But Cdr.
+Riker in peril.
+Lt.
+Riker tells him not to risk it, but Cdr.
 Riker saves his double, and both return to the Enterprise.